 Alzheimer Scotland Student Research Programme

-The purpose of this Programme is to support the next generation of dementia and brain health research by funding studentships at institutions across Scotland.
-It is part of Alzheimer Scotland’s commitment to support the Scottish Brain Health and Dementia Research Strategy, which aims to make Scotland the best environment for research, including nurturing the career development of Early Career Researchers.
+The Alzheimer Scotland Student Research Programme supports the next generation of dementia and brain health research by funding studentships at institutions across Scotland.
+It is part of Alzheimer Scotland’s commitment to make Scotland the best environment for research, including nurturing the career development of early career researchers.

 About the Programme